isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-18-post-biblioasia-jan-mar-2015.md

 [The National Librarys Rare Maps Collection](/vol-10/issue-4/jan-march-2015/rare-map)

-The National Library has a collection of rare maps dating back to the 15th century. **Makeswary Periasamy** shares the significance and history of these maps and their makers.
+The National Library has a collection of rare maps dating back to the 15th century.<i>Makeswary Periasamy</i> shares the significance and history of these maps and their makers.

 [Lay of Land The National Archives of Singapores Map Collection](/vol-10/issue-4/jan-march-2015/map-collection)

-From Singapore's days as a colony to modern times, maps have been an integral part of the nation's development. **Kevin Khoo** highlights the National Archives of Singapore's 10,000-strong map collection.
+From Singapore's days as a colony to modern times, maps have been an integral part of the nation's development.<i>Kevin Khoo</i> highlights the National Archives of Singapore's 10,000-strong map collection.

 [The Secret Maps of Singapore](/vol-10/issue-4/jan-march-2015/secretmap)